pylayers/pylayers/doc/manual/simulem.rst

 The module simulem is in charge of calculating the received UWB waveform for a given radio link.
 This section is built from the file test_simulem.py in the tests sub-directory of antprop directory.

+.. warning:
+    This demo works only on LInux
+    platform.
+It relies on exec files (launching, tracing,tratotud,evalfield) in the `bin` directory of the project.
+It is foreseen to replace soon those dependencies by pure python equivalent.

 Simulation File
 ---------------